NativeScript/nativescript-angular-guide/src/chapters/chapter3.md

 <TextField hint="Password" secure="true" [(ngModel)]="user.password"></TextField>
 ```

+TODO: Better explanation.
+Move the full template into the login.html file and use `templateUrl`.

 If you got lost during this section, here’s a copy-and-paste friendly version of the full `app.component.ts` you should have at this point:

 ``` JavaScript